 6. Standup Paddle Boarding: Ocean or Sound

-A local recommended Corolla Beach as one of the best places for supping in the Outer Banks due to its gentle waves and shallow water.
+A local recommended Corolla Beach, one of our favorite beaches in the OBX as a top place for supping in the Outer Banks due to its gentle waves and shallow water.

 We had a fun couple of hours paddle-boarding out there with the girls.
 The water was a little choppy so we did fall off a couple of times, which only makes the stories to tell after better!